 8. The Rehearsal

 The next step is the actual rehearsal.
 Start and end on time!
-If the start time is 7:30 PM then the downbeat (first notes played) should be at 7:30 PM.
+If the start time is 7:30 PM then start right at 7:30 PM.
 Be highly organized and keep the rehearsal moving.
 Make sure everyone tunes their instruments ahead of time.
-Start with the new material when the energy level is higher.
+Learn the new material near the beginning of the rehearsal when the energy level is higher.
 Know the potential problem areas of the music before you get there.

-My order for the rehearsal is usually: Greeting the team members as they arrive, do a quick sound check, pray, learn the new song, go through the rest of the song list in order, do one final run-through of the new song, prayer, thanks & goodnight.
+My order for the rehearsal is usually: Greeting the team members as they arrive, do a quick sound check, pray, run the most familiar song to double-check the mix, learn the new song, go through the rest of the song list in order, do one final run-through of the new song, prayer, thanks & goodnight.
+Lately, I have also been doing a short ‘vocals only’ rehearsal after I dismiss the band to tighten up the harmonies and blend.

 As a leader it is important to really listen.
 Don’t get so caught up in your own playing and singing that you don’t listen to the whole arrangement.
 Is something out of tune?
 Is someone playing the wrong chord or note?
 Is that the right tempo?
 Is someone dragging or rushing?
 Is the groove for that song correct?
 How is the vocal and band balance?
 Is someone too loud?
 Is the band too busy?